 The high volume of electrical equipment in a typical office work environment can expose workers to serious electrical hazards, including shocks, burns and fire.

+In the office, electrical safety at work is important.
 Electrical incidents and injuries that occur in an office environment are usually the result of faulty or defective equipment, unsafe installation, or misuse of equipment like extension cords, power strips and surge protectors.

 Regularly inspect electrical cables to ensure they are not frayed, cracked or otherwise damaged.
 Damaged wires and cables can cause electric shocks and present a fire hazard.
 Any electrical cables, power cords or extension cords that are damaged, or are not functioning properly, should be removed from service immediately.
 This includes any electrical cords that are frayed or have exposed wires, even if they still seem to be working.